+(A) Gross negligence.
-- 3663. (a) The committee shall have the responsibility for reviewing the quality of the practice of naturopathic medicine carried out by persons licensed as naturopathic doctors pursuant to this chapter. - (b) The committee may discipline a naturopathic doctor for unprofessional conduct.
-After a hearing conducted in accordance with the Administrative Procedure Act (Chapter 5 (commencing with Section 11500) of Part 1 of Division 3 of Title 2 of the Government Code), the committee may deny, suspend, revoke, or place on probation the license of, or reprimand, censure, or otherwise discipline a naturopathic doctor in accordance with Division 1.5 (commencing with Section 475). - (c) Except as provided by subdivision (e), the committee shall require a naturopathic doctor to disclose on a separate document her or his probationary status to a patient, the patient's guardian, or health care surrogate prior to the patient's first visit following the probationary order while the naturopathic doctor is on probation in any of the following circumstances: - (1) The accusation alleges, the statement of issues indicates, or the legal conclusions of an administrative law judge find that the naturopathic doctor is implicated in any of the following: - (A) Gross negligence. - (B) Repeated negligent acts involving a departure from the standard of care with multiple patients. - (C) Repeated acts of inappropriate and excessive prescribing of controlled substances, including, but not limited to, prescribing controlled substances without appropriate prior examination or without medical reason documented in medical records. - (D) Drug or alcohol abuse that threatens to impair a naturopathic doctor's ability to practice medicine safely, including practicing under the influence of drugs or alcohol. - (E) Felony conviction arising from or occurring during patient care or treatment. - (F) Mental illness or other cognitive impairment that impedes a naturopathic doctor's ability to safely practice medicine. - 39 (2) The committee ordered any of the following in conjunction 40 with placing the naturopathic doctor on probation:

-(A) That a third-party chaperone be present when the naturopathic doctor examines patients as a result of sexual misconduct.

-- (B) That the naturopathic doctor submit to drug testing as a result of drug or alcohol abuse. - (C) That the naturopathic doctor have a monitor.

-- (D) Restricting the naturopathic doctor totally or partially from prescribing controlled substances. - (3) The naturopathic doctor has not successfully completed a clinical training program or any associated examinations required by the committee as a condition of probation. - (4) The naturopathic doctor has been on probation more than once. - (d) The naturopathic doctor shall obtain from each patient a signed receipt following the disclosure that includes a written explanation of how the patient can find further information on the naturopathic doctor's probation on the committee's Internet Web site. - (e) The naturopathic doctor shall not be required to provide the disclosure prior to the visit as required by subdivision (c) if the patient is unconscious or otherwise unable to comprehend the disclosure or sign the receipt pursuant to subdivision (d) and a guardian or health care surrogate is unavailable to comprehend the disclosure or sign the receipt.
-In such an instance, the naturopathic doctor shall disclose her or his status as soon as either the patient can comprehend the disclosure and sign the receipt or a guardian or health care surrogate is available to comprehend the disclosure and sign the receipt. - (f) By July 1, 2018, the committee shall develop a standardized format for listing the following information pursuant to: - (1) The listing of the causes for probation alleged in the accusation, the statement of issues, or the legal conclusions of an administrative law judge. - (2) The length of the probation and the end date. - (3) All practice restrictions placed on the naturopathic doctor by the committee. - (g) By July 1, 2018, the committee shall provide the information listed in subdivision (f) as follows: - (1) To an inquiring member of the public.
+- (B) Repeated negligent acts involving a departure from the standard of care with multiple patients. - (C) Repeated acts of inappropriate and excessive prescribing of controlled substances, including, but not limited to, prescribing controlled substances without appropriate prior examination or without medical reason documented in medical records. - (D) Drug or alcohol abuse that threatens to impair a licensee's ability to practice medicine safely, including practicing under the influence of drugs or alcohol. - (E) Felony conviction arising from or occurring during patient care or treatment. - (F) Mental illness or other cognitive impairment that impedes a licensee's ability to safely practice medicine. - (2) The board ordered any of the following in conjunction with placing the licensee on probation: - (A) That a third-party chaperone be present when the licensee examines patients as a result of sexual misconduct. - (B) That the licensee submit to drug testing as a result of drug or alcohol abuse. - (C) That the licensee have a monitor. - (D) Restricting the licensee totally or partially from prescribing controlled substances. - (3) The licensee has not successfully completed a training program or any associated examinations required by the board as a condition of probation. - (4) The licensee has been on probation more than once. - (c) The licensee shall obtain from each patient a signed receipt following the disclosure that includes a written explanation of how the patient can find further information on the licensee's probation on the board's Internet Web site. - (d) The licensee shall not be required to provide the disclosure prior to the visit as required by subdivision (b) if either of the following applies: - (1) The patient is unconscious or otherwise unable to comprehend the disclosure and sign the receipt pursuant to subdivision (c) and a guardian or health care surrogate is unavailable to comprehend the disclosure and sign the receipt.
+In that instance, the licensee shall disclose her or his status as soon as either the patient can comprehend the disclosure and sign the receipt or a guardian or health care surrogate is available to comprehend the disclosure and sign the receipt.